This article is more than 1 year old

 Slurps ‘Fungible’, a manufacturer of DPUs and fabrics that will join Redmond’s engineering gang

-Microsoft has announced the acquisition of composable infrastructure and digital processing unit (DPU, aka SmartNIC) vendor Fungible.
+Microsoft has announced the acquisition of composable infrastructure and data processing unit (DPU, aka SmartNIC) vendor Fungible.

 The acquisition – as spotted by our sister site Blocks and Files – looks to be aimed at giving Microsoft’s Azure cloud a technology and talent upgrade, as the announcement is penned by Girish Bablani, corporate veep for Azure Core who wrote “The Fungible team will join Microsoft’s datacenter infrastructure engineering teams and will focus on delivering multiple DPU solutions, network innovation and hardware systems advancements,” states Microsoft’s announcement.